-When you are born, you have one simple survival strategy: Someone (most likely your parents) must take care of you.
-Otherwise, you will be lost.
+When you were born, you had one simple survival strategy: Someone (most likely your parents) had to take care of you.
+Otherwise, you would be lost.

-So from a very early stage, you will instinctively search for love from your closest person(s).
+So from a very early stage, you instinctively searched for love from your closest person(s).

-If getting love means that you must be a certain way, this is what you will do.
+If getting love meant that you had to be a certain way, you would change to be that way.

 The only difference is how much each infant and child have had to ‘change’ to get love.
 Put very simple (even though this is not a simple topic):